Norma Khouri

 Norma Khouri is the pen name of author Norma Bagain Toliopoulos (born Norma Bagain in Jordan in 1970).
 She is the author of the book titled Forbidden Love (known under its original title in Australia, Britain, and Commonwealth nations and as Honor Lost in the United States).
 The book was published by Random House in 2003.

 The book, which became a bestseller, purported to describe the honor killing of her best friend in Jordan.
 After criticism from Jordanian writers and groups in regards to numerous errors, the book was exposed as a literary hoax in 2004.

 Early life

 Khouri was born in Jordan in 1970, and moved to Chicago in the United States with her parents in 1973.
 She attended a Catholic school in South Chicago.

 In 1993, she married John Toliopoulos, the father of her two children, Zoe and Christopher.
-In about 2001, Khouri, Toliopoulos and their children moved to Australia, from where she published a non-fiction account of the honour killing of her best friend in Jordan.
+In about 2001, Khouri, Toliopoulos and their children moved to Australia, from where she published a non-fiction account of the supposed honour killing of her best friend in Jordan.
 After the revelation of her literary hoax made headline news, she moved back to the United States.
 She is the subject of the 2007 film Forbidden Lie$.